Dark2932/1.20.1-Forge-Temple-Pack/README.md

 ## Usage
 1. Click `Use this template` to create a new repository.
+2. Create a empty folder in `instances` folder.
-2. Clone the repository to your local instance folder.
+3. Clone the repository to the new folder.
-3. Launch the game in PrismLauncher.
+4. Open the launcher and check the game.

+* Then you can begin to develop your own modpack! *